Nissin Mouko Tanmen Nakamoto Instant Rice Soup

 Nissin Mouko Tanmen Nakamoto Cup Ramen

-The Nissin Mouko Tanmen Nakamoto Karauma Meshi uses the same soup as the Tanmen but contains rice, instead of noodles.
+This Karauma Meshi instant rice soup uses the same soup base as the ramen version but contains rice instead of noodles.

-The Japanese noodle widely enjoyed in the Kanto region around Tokyo, Tanmen is usually simmered with plenty of vegetables, and like that, the dried garnish for this instant rice soup is composed of bits of cabbage, carrots, cloud ear mushrooms, seasoned meat, and tofu.
+As Tanmen uses plenty of vegetables, the garnish for this instant rice soup consists of bits of cabbage, carrots, cloud ear mushrooms, seasoned meat, and tofu.

-Then, pour boiling water until it reaches the line indicated inside the cup, close the lid, and let the rice sit and cook for 5 minutes.
+Then, pour boiling water until it reaches the line indicated inside the cup, close the lid, and let the rice steep for 5 minutes.

 After that, remove the paper lid, add the accompanying spicy & tasty Umakara Oil, and you can enjoy the soup after stirring well.

 The rice absorbs the spicy broth packed with the umami of vegetables and various spices, including garlic, red chili pepper, and Sansho, and takes on a pleasantly firm texture.